 If like me you’ve school age kids you may have despaired at the wasteful ways of schools, or maybe your school is a paragon of sustainability.
 My kids are in a great school in terms of academics and teaching quality, but boy is it wasteful.
 My heart aches every time I see laminated certificates, orContinue reading “Sustainable Schools”

 Keeping kids occupied without buying stuff or generating lots of waste is the holy grail for a lot of parents.
 I’m always quick to bookmark ideas for low-waste activities that don’t cost the earth.
 Here are some I came across on my internet travels.

-I thought I lived a sustainable life until I started my Zero Waste journey, and this blog, in 2016 but God was I clueless.
+I thought I lived a sustainable life until I started my Zero Waste journey, and this website, in 2016 but God was I clueless.
 I didn’t even realise single-use coffee cups weren’t recyclable or compostable and I had been heavily involved in an ‘environmental’ political party for 4 years at that stage!
-So needless toContinue reading “Raising Zero Waste Kids”
+So needless toContinue reading “Raising Zero Waste Kids 2021”

 This article is for the wonderful participants in my ‘Crochet Cuteness’ class at a previous Zero Waste Festival in Dublin, and anyone else who wants to have a go at making their own amigurumi toys.
 Here’s the little fella I made in his new home, my daughter’s doll house.

 Toys generate a huge amount of waste in the world and in my experience it’s the hardest area to reign in, particularly if the horse has already bolted.
 Like most kids in the overdeveloped world mine have too many toys.
 This wasn’t done intentionally but they just seemed to pile up after birthdays and ChristmasesContinue reading “Sustainable Ethical Toys 2021”